SciBorgs/SciGuides/projects/intro-to-programming/Programming101.md

 }
 ```

-If `applyThrice` is a black box here's what it would look like: it would have one input slot for another little black box (`fun`), and one for a slip of paper (`v`).
-On the inside, it has a little mechanical arm that takes the inputted piece of paper and feeds it into the little inputted black box.
-When the little black box (`fun`) produces an output, the mechanical arm grabs it and feeds the output back into the input slot of `fun`.
-And then it does that again!
-Finally, the third time the little black box produces an output, the arm takes it and sends it through the output slot of the main black box (`applyThrice`).
+If `applyThrice` is a black box here's what it would look like:
+- There would be two input slots:
+	- A square hole for a little black box (`fun`)
+	- A slot for a slip of paper (`v`) with a value scribbled on it.
+- On the inside of the black box:
+	- The little black box that (`fun`), once fed through the slot, sits in the center of the big box, held in place
+	- The slip of paper (`v`), once fed in, is grasped by a little mechanical arm.
+Here's what the arm does:
+		- It brings the paper (`v`) to the little black box (`fun`), and feeds it into `fun` as an input.
+Out the output slot of `fun` comes another slip of paper with a new value written on it.
+The mechanical arm grabs the new slip of paper.
+		- It takes the new slip of paper and moves it to the input side of `fun`, and feeds it in through the `input` slot (just like it did with `v`).
+A third slip of paper comes out of the output slot of `fun` with yet another new value, and the arm grabs it.
+		- The arm feeds the third slip of paper to `fun` as an input!
+A final slip of paper comes out the output slot of `fun`, and the mechanical arm grabs it.
+But this time, it just takes the paper and sends it out the output slot of the main big black box.

-And remember, all of this is happening inside a black box.
+And remember, all of this is happening inside the big black box.
 So from the perspective of someone using the function, all that happens is someone slides in a little black box and a slip of paper through the input slots of `applyThrice`, and then a different slip of paper comes out through the output slot.
+They don't see the mechanical arm at all.

 Let's go through an example ([f](#example-f) is a function that takes a number and multiplies it by $2$):

 `applyThrice(f, 2)`

-`applyThrice` will call `f` on `2`, getting `4`, and then call `f` on `4`, getting `8`, and then call `f` on `8`, getting `16`.
-So `applyThrice(f, 2)` &rarr; `16`.
+In this example, `fun` is `f`, and `v` is `2`.
+So `applyThrice` will return `f(f(f(2)))`.

+`f` multiplies an input by 2, so `f(2)` is 4.
+And `f(f(2))` is `f(4)` which is 8.
+And finally, `f(f(f(2)))` is `f(8)` which is 16.

+So, ultimately, `applyThrice(f, 2)` &rarr; `16`.
 ## Practice Problems

 1. Write a function that takes as an input an integer `n` and returns that integer modulo 4.